research

 • Assessing vulnerability of tropical and montane floras

 Uncertainty and transferability: We report assumptions, data coverage limits, and scenario sensitivity when projecting biodiversity responses across regions and time.
+All projections are contingent on emission and land-use scenarios; results are validated where possible using spatial cross-validation, temporal holdouts, and MESS surfaces to flag extrapolation risk.

 Collaborative Initiatives